crowdlingo/course/src/speaking/tree.md

 ## Vocabulary

 <vocab-list>
+- lifestyle
+  - a manner of living that reflects the person&#39;s values and attitudes
+- remember
+  - recall knowledge from memory
+- comfortable
+  - providing or experiencing physical well-being or relief (&#x60;comfy&#39; is informal)
+- hometown
+  - the town (or city) where you grew up or where you have your principal residence
+- furniture
+  - furnishings that make a room or other area ready for occupancy
+- ecosystem
+  - a system formed by the interaction of a community of organisms with their physical environment
-- Thinking
+- polluted
-  - endowed with the capacity to reason
+  - rendered unwholesome by contaminants and pollution
 - sycamore
   - variably colored and sometimes variegated hard tough elastic wood of a sycamore tree
-- remember
-  - recall knowledge from memory
-- supposed
-  - required or under orders
-- balanced
-  - being in a state of proper equilibrium

 <!-- blank -->